TroldmandThomas/fMRIpipe/README.md

 >python3.6 entry.py glm -dir ~/Desktop/fMRIpiperesults/AALestimates/estimate.10.csv -ws 'S'

 The mode needs a single estimate file, and then a season to perform the logistic regression upon.
 At the moment, the results of the GLM are only printed to the screen in the terminal.
 No CSV files are produced as of now.
+This code depends on **R** being installed, and is imported into Python by the **rpy2** module.

 ### optional clause: -cut